 AND we must measure it realistically, lest FIMO stifle our thriving.

-Ministry hours are not calculated in just the finished products and final performances of what we do.
+Ministry hours cannot be calculated in just the finished products and final performances of what we do.
 (Though a watching world might imply that they are.)
-The fight against Fear of Insufficient Ministry Output requires that we consider the entire “baking” process as we assess our work output.
+The fight against Fear of Insufficient Ministry Output requires that we consider the entire “baking” process as we assess the sufficiency of what we do.